 All controlled entities are included in the consolidated financial statements.
-The Company does not guarantee to pay the deficiency of its controlled entities in the event of a winding up of any controlled entity.
+The Group does not guarantee to pay the deficiency of its controlled entities in the event of a winding up of any controlled entity.
 The financial year ends of the controlled entities are the same as that of the Company, being 30 June.

-Country of Incorporation

-2018 2017

-Parent Entity

-Rent.com.au Limited Australia Investment/Parent

-Name of controlled entity

-Rent.com.au (Operations) Pty Ltd Australia Information Technology 100% 100%

-Lease.com.au Pty Ltd Australia Information Technology 100% n/a
+Country of Principal Activity Incorporation Percentage Owned 2019 2018 Parent Entity Rent.com.au Limited Australia Investment/Parent Name of controlled entity Rent.com.au (Operations) Pty Ltd Australia Information Technology 100% 100% Lease.com.au Pty Ltd Australia Information Technology 100% 100% a) Reconciliation of Cash Flow from Operations with Loss after Income Tax